christianlange196/fall2023-chm696/docs/chm696_final_project.md

 sys.animate_bloch('Ramsey_yupeng.gif', duration=200)
 ```

+    C:\Users\chris\AppData\Local\Temp\ipykernel_24108\2803044176.py:151: DeprecationWarning: Starting with ImageIO v3 the behavior of this function will switch to that of iio.v3.imread.
+To keep the current behavior (and make this warning disappear) use `import imageio.v2 as imageio` or call `imageio.v2.imread` directly.
+      images.append(imageio.imread(filename))

 <figure>
     <img src="Ramsey_yupeng.gif" alt="drawing" width="400"/>
 </figure>

 We can apply spin echo sequence for both spins.
 Note that $\sigma_z^1\sigma_z^2$ is preserved but $\sigma_z^1$ and $\sigma_z^2$ are not.